seb-hall/ME40064-Labs/cw2/report/ME40064-CW2.typ

 = Use of Generative AI

 This coursework was completed in Visual Studio Code (with the #link("https://marketplace.visualstudio.com/items?itemName=MathWorks.language-matlab", "MATLAB Extension")), using Typst for report writing.
-The #link("https://github.com/features/copilot", "GitHub Copilot") AI tool was enabled for this, and provided generative suggestions for code snippets and report phrasing.
+The #link("https://github.com/features/copilot", "GitHub Copilot") AI tool was enabled, providing generative suggestions for report phrasing and code snippets.